Skip to main content

 Composite

-Composite fillings are tooth-colored fillings that are made from glass and resin.
+Composite fillings are white fillings made from glass and resin.
 As with glass ionomer fillings, they look far more natural than metal fillings.
-Composite fillings can stain in the same way that natural teeth do.
+Composite fillings can stain over time in the same way natural teeth do, which is why many patients pair treatment with our teeth whitening service to keep their smile bright.

 Porcelain

 Porcelain inlays are made in a laboratory and then bonded onto the tooth.
-Porcelain is resistant to stains and matches the tooth color.
+Porcelain is resistant to stains and matches the tooth color, similar to our porcelain veneers.

 Tooth-colored fillings typically take longer than metal fillings for two reasons.
 First, the layering process requires more steps than a metal filling, and a special light is needed to dry and harden the surrounding area around the filling.

-A tooth-colored filling must be built up in multiple layers for a proper and natural fit in the cavity.
+A white tooth filling must be built up in multiple layers for a proper and natural fit in the cavity.
 For metal fillings, the alloy is melted into place, which is a far quicker process.

 Benefits of Tooth-Colored Fillings

-Because the tooth-colored filling is custom shaded to match your enamel, you can expect that your filling will maintain a natural appearance that won’t stand out in your smile.
-Additional benefits of tooth colored fillings include:
+Because the tooth-colored filling is custom shaded to match your teeth natural colour, you can expect that your filling will maintain a natural appearance that won’t stand out in your smile.
+Additional benefits of white fillings include:

 Frequently Asked Questions